Boca Grande Fishing Charters/Boca Grande Offshore Fishing Charters

 Venice • Placida • Gasparilla • Englewood • Punta Gorda • Charlotte Harbor • Gulf of Mexico

 Captain Jeff Watkins offers tips, advice, and fishing reports from Charlotte Harbor and Boca Grande.

 Book Your Fishing Trip Today

-& Trout are all closed for harvesting until at least May 2020.
-We can still catch them but they have to be released.
+**Note** The harvest of Redfish, Snook, & Trout have been closed by the state of Florida until May 2021.
+We can still catch them but they will have to be released.

 Illegal offshore fishing charters are becoming a real problem in the state of Florida and the U.S. Coast Guard and FWC are really starting to crack down.

 When booking an offshore charter where you are going out past the 9 mile state waters and targeting reef fish or pelagics always ask the Captain to see his federal permits as well as his Captains license.
 It’s the law and a federal offense if these are not on the boat and current at all times.
 If the captain can’t produce them then it’s simple get off the boat.

 Also another game that the illegals play is they will tell you that you need to go out and purchase a fishing license and this should throw an immediate red flag.
 All Coast Guard Licensed Captain’s purchase a license that covers all passengers for fishing.
 And last there is the not clients but friend fishing trip.
 This is a no brainer and if suggested by a fishing charter when you call to book just hang up.
 This also could get not only the Capt but you in a lot of trouble.

 On all my charters my clients don’t have to ask because I always show them all of my credentials at the start of the trip.

 Capt Jeff Watkins